 Fortunately, the wind had dropped.
 Had it increased I may not be sitting at this desk right now - more likely sitting in the shed next to my swag!

 About an hour later the policeman came by and said he was pretty sure our house would be ok so not to worry, but to wait.
 When I eventually drove back to the house I could see how lucky we had been.
-The fire crews had done a magnificent job, saving us and the house on top of the hill also.That night when we looked from the balcony we could see numerous little spot fires burning around two sides of the house and the smell of smoke was still in the air.
-We could hear the odd tree falling; first a cracking noise and then the inevitable "CRASH!"
+The fire crews had done a magnificent job, saving us and the house on top of the hill also.In the morning we took a walk to see the reality of it all.

 This is what the grass trees (xanthorrea) should look like: